Nebula (character)

-Nebula is a fictional character appearing in American comic books published by Marvel Comics.
+Nebula is a character appearing in American comic books published by Marvel Comics.
 Created by Roger Stern and John Buscema, the character first appeared in The Avengers #257 (July 1985).
 Originally depicted as a supervillain, Nebula was later depicted as an antihero and member of the Guardians of the Galaxy.

 Nebula has appeared in various adaptations of the character in other media, including animated television series and video games.
-Karen Gillan portrays the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder (2022) and The Guardians of the Galaxy Holiday Special (2022) in addition to voicing alternate timeline versions in the Disney+ animated series What If...?
+Karen Gillan portrayed the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder (2022), The Guardians of the Galaxy Holiday Special (2022) and Guardians of the Galaxy Vol. 3 (2023) in addition to voicing alternate timeline versions in the Disney+ animated series What If...?
 (2021).

 Publication history

 Nebula was created by writer Roger Stern and artist John Buscema, and first appeared in The Avengers #257 (July 1985).